< Return to Main FAQ listing

-See our list of examination dates and deadlines.
+Please see our list of upcoming examination dates and deadlines.

 What is the Written Qualifying Examination (WQE)?

-The WQE is a 250 multiple-choice item examination.
-Since 2006, the WQE has been administered via computer test centers nationwide.
-Learn more about the WQE, or to review the content of the examination, download the WQE Content Outline.
+The WQE is a 250 multiple-choice-question examination administered via computer at testing centers nationwide.
+Click here for more about the WQE, or to review the content of the examination, download the WQE Content Outline.

-What is the time limit for passing the Written Qualifying Examination?
+What is the deadline for passing the Written Qualifying Examination?

-- Results for the Written Qualifying Examination are mailed approximately eight weeks following the examination.
-WQE score reports provide information to candidates on their performance in each subject area.
+Results for the Written Qualifying Examination are available on your Candidate Status Page 6-8 weeks following the examination.
+Your score report will provide information on your performance in each subject area.

 How is the WQE scored?